Police Federation Election Guidelines: All You Need to Know

 The History of Police Unions in the US

-The birth of police unions in the United States can be traced back to the 19th century, when associations like New York City’s Patrolmen’s Benevolent Association were founded in 1892.
-These associations and early groups advocated for officers’ concerns but were of modest size and lacked collective bargaining rights.
+The origins of police federation elections in the United States can be traced back to the 19th century, with the founding of associations like New York City’s Patrolmen’s Benevolent Association in 1892.
+These early police federations advocated for officers' rights, but they were modest in size and lacked the power of collective bargaining.

-The political power of the police came to national attention in 1919, when around 80% of the Boston police force went on strike.
-These officers, complaining of subpar working conditions, autocratic bosses, and low pay, sought to organize a union, resulting in a number of injured people, property damage, and a ban on police unions when order was restored.
+The political influence of police federations was thrust into the spotlight in 1919, when approximately 80% of Boston’s police force went on strike.
+The officers, protesting poor working conditions, autocratic leadership, and low wages, sought to organize a union.
+The strike resulted in injuries, property damage, and ultimately led to a ban on police unions when order was restored.

-The landscape changed in the 1960s and 1970s, when state legislation granted collective bargaining rights to government and state employees, including the police.
-With this, police unions became formalized, leading to increased political activism among police associations.
+The landscape shifted in the 1960s and 1970s, as state legislation began granting collective bargaining rights to public employees, including police officers.
+This legislation formalized police federation elections and significantly increased the political activism of police federations.

 Police Federation Election Process